Diane Rehm: Right-to-die advocacy

-Following the 2014 death of her husband—who was unable to get physician assisted suicide drugs due to their illegality in Maryland—Rehm became an advocate for right to die.
+Following the 2014 intentional death of her husband, John, Rehm became an advocate for the right to die.
+John was desperate to avoid continued and progressively degrading late-stage Parkinson's Disease symptoms, but Maryland has not legalized medical aid in dying.
+He was determined to ending his suffering and instead choose to voluntarily stop eating and drinking, which took ten days to complete.

 NPR's ombudsman deemed that her related fundraising for Compassion & Choices violated the NPR ethical standards, and she agreed to stop attending fundraising dinners.

 In February 2020 she published a book containing 40 interviews with people involved in and holding different views on questions related to the end-of-life care and the right-to-die movement.
 Titled When My Time Comes: Conversations About Whether Those Who Are Dying Should Have the Right to Determine When Life Should End, its foreword was contributed by John Grisham.
-She is also collaborating with Joe Fab on a documentary with the same title that is scheduled to be released in 2021.
+She also collaborated with Joe Fab on a documentary with the same title that was aired in April 2021 on PBS.

 Honors and awards

 A partial list of Rehm's honors and awards: